SoftMoore/CPRL-Kt/README.md

      }
 ````

-3. Module `CPRL` contains the classes that implement the CPRL compiler.
+3. Module `edu.citadel.cprl` (`CPRL`) contains the classes that implement the CPRL compiler.
 Complete source code is provided for the other two modules described above, but only portions of the source code are provided for this module. **Although students will need to refer occasionally to the other two modules in order to understand the role their classes play in developing the CPRL compiler, all new development will take place only in this module.** This module has a dependency on modules `Compiler` and `CVM` as described in items 1 and 2 above.
 Its Java module definition is as follows:

 ````java
    module edu.citadel.cprl